lyteword/chspurgeon-tod/volume-4/psalm-98.md

 And the voice of a Psalm, or with a musical voice, as distinguished from common speech.
 Our voice has in it many modulations; there is the voice of conversation, the voice of complaint, the voice of pleading, the voice of command, and there ought to be with each of us the voice of a Psalm.
 Man's voice is at its best when it sings the best words in the best spirit to the best of Beings.
 Love and war must not monopolise the lyric muse; the love of God and the conquests of Immanuel should win to themselves man's sweetest strains.
 Do we sing enough unto the Lord?
 May not the birds of the air rebuke our sullen and ungrateful silence?

 ### Verse 6

+> With trumpets and sound of cornet make a joyful noise before the LORD, the King.

 *With trumpets and sound of cornet make a joyful noise.* God's worship should be heartily loud.
 The far resounding trump and horn well symbolise the power which should be put forth in praise.